-To start with the basics, the most commonly adopted definition of Amalgamation is
+To start with the basics, the most commonly adopted definition is

-- Amalgamation is combination of two or more companies into an new entity.
-Company A and B combine together to form a new entity C.
+- Amalgamation is a combination of two or more companies into a new entity.
+Company A and B combine to form a new entity, C.

-- Amalgamation also includes Absorptions.
-Absorption basically means that company A takes over company B and the B is wound up.
+- It also includes Absorption.
+Absorption means that company A takes over company B, and the B is wound up.

-The two most commonly used terms in amalgamation while referring the companies are ‘transferor company’ and ‘transferee company’.
+The two most commonly used terms in amalgamation while referring to the companies are ‘transferor company’ and ‘transferee company.’

 Types of Amalgamation